ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: Motivation Problem Formulation

 \section{Motivation \& Problem Formulation}

-Traditional approaches to threat analysis typically involve manual assessment and the use of static databases, which can be both time-consuming and prone to human error.
+Vulnerability analysis involves evaluating a system's configuration to identify potential security risks.
+By assessing attack surfaces and risk factors, it helps uncover weak points in the system that require effective mitigation to prevent exploitation.
+Traditional approaches to vulnerability analysis typically involve manual assessment and the use of static databases, which can be both time-consuming and prone to human error.
 Moreover, while existing systems can assess vulnerabilities, they often fall short in providing detailed, actionable insights necessary for effective mitigation.
 This gap in the process leaves security teams with a critical need for more advanced systems capable of assessing threats, generating comprehensive mitigation scenarios, and documenting evidences of their recommendations.
 The motivation behind this work stems from these challenges.
-We seek to address the limitations by answering the following research questions:
+We seek to address these limitations by answering the following research questions:

-\textbf{RQ1: How to address the temporal limitations of LLMs for continuously emerging cybersecurity threats?} One of the key problems we address is the temporal limitation of LLMs.
+\textbf{RQ1: How can the knowledge cutoff of LLMs be addressed in the context of continuously emerging cybersecurity threats?} One of the key problems we address is the knowledge cutoff (temporal limitation) of LLMs.
 With the constant emergence of new vulnerabilities, it is crucial that security systems remain effective even when dealing with data that falls outside the LLM's training window.
-Our system, ProveRAG, is designed to overcome this challenge by integrating up-to-date information from verified resources, which helps to assess vulnerabilities that have been discovered post-training.
+Our system, ProveRAG, is designed to overcome this challenge by integrating up-to-date information from verified resources to effectively assess vulnerabilities discovered post-training.
+It does this by systematically cross-referencing to standardized security databases (e.g., NIST NVD) in a sequential manner and gathering relevant information, particularly for complex queries that require more in-depth and thorough retrieval, such as those related to mitigation strategies.